Mark-Amgad/Storefront-backend-project/README.md

 migrations.

 3- run migrate up, in order to add tables on your Postgres database.

+4- check "database.json" file and change in its values to be suitable with your local machine values for example :

+if you want to run this project using database called "shop" then change :

+"database":"store_front_database" to "database" : "shop"

 ### to see how to use the endpoints go to the REQUIREMENTS.md file :)